Published in: 2015

 INTELLIGENT, BUT NOT GENIUSES.
 The population that took the test had a higher score on intelligence and knowledge tests than 70% of the total population.
 The SF’s had higher than 80% of the population, well above average, but most of them well below the so-called “ingenious territory” (often arbitrarily defined as the best 1%, or IQ of +135).

 THINK PROBABILISTICALLY.
-The best forecasters, according to Philip Tetlock, are good at numbers but rarely use mathematical models or formulas.
+The best forecasters are good at numbers but rarely use mathematical models or formulas.
 They think in terms of probability.
-They know that the difference between the good and the amateurs is that the former know the difference between a 60/40 bet and a 40/60 bet (in poker, investing and management).
+They know that the difference between the “pro-level” and the amateurs is that the former know the difference between a 60/40 bet and a 40/60 bet (in poker, investing and management).

 PROBABILITY IS AN INTUITION THAT REQUIRES EXPERTISE.
-Bridge players can develop well-calibrated judgment, but research shows that what is calibrated in one context is rarely transferred well to another.
-To get better at a certain type of forecast, that specific one should be repeated with good feedback.
+Bridge players can develop well-calibrated judgment.
+However, research shows that good calibration in one context rarely transferred to another domain.
+To get better at a certain type of forecast, it must be repeated with good feedback.

-DEFECTIVE IMPULSES.
+KAHNEMANS 2 SYSTEMS.
 System 1 is fast and always running in the background.
 If you get a question and you immediately know the answer, it comes from system 1.
-It is designed to jump to conclusions based on some evidence.
+It is designed to jump to conclusions based on little evidence.
 System 2 is more logical and challenges that answer – is it fact-based?
-This takes time and energy and sometimes it is not activated.
-Researchers have come to the conclusion that people who assume that their initial assessment is wrong, and then make another estimate in combination with the first, often improve the accuracy.
-The same effect applies if there are a few weeks between the first and second estimate.
+This takes time and energy, and is not always activated.
+Research show that people who assume that their initial assessment is wrong, and then make another estimate, often improve the accuracy.
+The same applies if there are a few weeks between the first and second estimate.

 Beliefs are hypotheses to be tested, not treasures to be guarded.